CASA 2.111: Operational history

 The first Spanish-built aircraft flew on 23 May 1945.
-Following the end of the war, access to the German-built Junkers engines became an issue, and CASA found an alternative with the Rolls-Royce Merlin 500.
+Following the end of the war, access to new German-built Junkers engines and parts became impossible, and CASA found an alternative with the Rolls-Royce Merlin 500.
 In April 1956, 173 Merlin engines were ordered and installed on the aircraft in a "power plant" nacelle of a type originally developed by Rolls-Royce for the Beaufighter II and later used on the Avro Lancaster.
 The newly Merlin-powered bombers and reconnaissance bombers became the 2.111B and 2.111D, respectively; some were re-engined, while others were built new.
 A nine-passenger transport, the 2.111T8, was also developed and produced.
 Spanish 2.111s served into the late 1960s and, in the case of the transports, early 1970s.
 Many of the aircraft retired in the 1960s.

 The CASA 2.111 was used in combat in the close air support role during the Ifni War in 1957–1958.

 In film

-Due to their resemblance to He-111s, 2.111s were sometimes used as He-111 doubles in films.
+Due to their close resemblance to the He 111s they were developed from, CASA 2.111s were sometimes used to represent their German counterparts in films.
 They were used in this way in films such as Battle of Britain and Patton.
-The Spanish-built version of a German fighter, the Hispano Aviación HA-1112 fighter (Messerschmitt Bf 109), often appeared alongside it in film.
+Often accompanying it in these films were Hispano Aviación HA-1112 fighters, which represented the Messerschmitt Bf 109.